johannes-maly/johannes-maly.github.io/README.md

 ## Code

+- [Supplementary material](S3-PCA-Toolbox.zip) for *"Robust Sensing of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition"*
-- Supplementary material for *"Robust Recovery of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition from Incomplete Measurements"*: [ATLAS-Toolbox](ATLAS_Toolbox.zip)
+- [Supplementary material](ATLAS_Toolbox.zip) for *"Robust Recovery of Low-Rank Matrices with Non-Orthogonal Sparse Decomposition from Incomplete Measurements"*
-- Supplementary material for *"On Recovery Guarantees for One-Bit Compressed Sensing on Manifolds"*: [OMS-Toolbox](OMSpaperCODE.zip)
+- [Supplementary material](OMSpaperCODE.zip) for *"On Recovery Guarantees for One-Bit Compressed Sensing on Manifolds"*

 <!--
 <!-- You can use the [editor on GitHub](https://github.com/johannes-maly/johannes-maly.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files. -->